Legal Resources

 visit the

-Summit County Sherriff's site for concealed carry
+Summit County Sheriff's site for concealed

 permits.